 10 Black Cohosh

-Black cohosh (scientific name, Cimicifuga racemosa) is a very popular herbal supplement with women having menopause symptoms.
+Black cohosh (Cimicifuga racemosa) is a popular herbal supplement for women having menopause symptoms.
 It can be purchased by itself or it may be part of a supplement containing several ingredients.

 To date, there are at least 3 cases of black cohosh implicated in liver failure.